ChasinSpin/astrid/docs/Configuration.md

 | selectedIndex | Index of the currently selected configuration.
 0 based (first config entry is index 0, next is 1 etc.) |

-## astrometry

-The astrometry.cfg file is used primarily to specify the index files to use for platesolving, and is the config file for the astrometry.net platesolver (solve-field).
-Index files are stored locally in the astrometry folder on the USB Flash Drive (i.e. the solver is offline and doesn't require the internet).

-astrometry.cfg is created as required based on the focal length and camera chosen in Astrid.
-There is no need to create it or edit it.

 ## camera

 The camera.json file stores configuration related to the camera: